-- Every city, county, or city and county shall have a local appeals board to hear appeals regarding building requirements.
+Every city, county, or city and county shall have a local appeals board to hear appeals regarding building requirements.

 Reference: HSC Section 17920.5.
-Alternatives are provided. - Every city, county, or city and county shall have a housing appeals board to hear matters relating to the use, maintenance, and change of occupancy of hotels, motels, lodging houses, apartment houses, condominiums and dwellings, or portions thereof, and buildings and structures accessory thereto, including requirements governing alteration, additions, repair and demolition.
-Reference: HSC Section 17920.6.
 Alternatives are provided.

+Every city, county, or city and county shall have a housing appeals board to hear matters relating to the use, maintenance, and change of occupancy of hotels, motels, lodging houses, apartment houses, condominiums and dwellings, or portions thereof, and buildings and structures accessory thereto, including requirements governing alteration, additions, repair and demolition.